danielmcmillan/CharLCD/README.md

-Library that provides a C++ interface for an LCD display controlled by a HD44780, using wiringpi for Raspberry Pi as a backend.
+Library that provides a C++ interface for an LCD display controlled by a HD44780, using wiringpi for Raspberry Pi for hardware functions.

 Provides LCDBackend with basic low-level support for LCD functions, and LCDController that provides a higher-level interface and buffers display data.